 The Guinness Storehouse

-You can spend as much time as you want in the museum but be sure to end your visit at the seventh floor Gravity Bar, with its fabulous views over Dublin.
+You can spend as much time as you want in the museum but be sure to end your visit at the seventh-floor Gravity Bar, with its fabulous views over Dublin.

 Here you’ll enjoy the freshest pint of Guinness you’ll ever lay your hands on with a stunning Dublin backdrop.
-Even if you’re not keen on Guinness it’s a must-do on your Dublin itinerary.
+Even if you’re not keen on Guinness, it’s a must-do on your Dublin itinerary.

-As this is one of the most popular attractions in Dublin I recommend that you buy your tickets online.
-This saves you money compared to buying them on-site and gives access to the fast track queue.
-If you’d like a free Guinness included then this skip the line guided tour for €25 ticks that box.
-Free entry and access to the fast track queue are included in the Dublin Pass(but not the pint!)
+As this is one of the most popular attractions in Dublin, I recommend that you buy your tickets online.
+This saves you money compared to buying tickets on-site and includes a pint of Guinness or a soft drink.

 After another busy day of sightseeing head for dinner at the lively Hairy Lemon cafe bar.
 You’ll enjoy delicious food while listening to traditional Irish music and slick Irish banter from the friendly staff.
 Vegetarian, vegan and gluten free options available.